Your Charlotte Chiropractor’s Guide On How To Prevent Back Pain At Work

 Plant your feet firmly on the ground.

 When at work, you’ll inevitably be sitting for hours on end.
 However, you need to watch how you sit.
 Do not sit with your wallet or phone in your back pockets, and do not cross your legs as well.
 You want to keep both sides of your body as balanced as possible.
 When you have something in your pocket, or you cross your legs, weight is not evenly distributed on each side of your body.
-You may even want to use a rolled up towel in the small of your back to increase the natural curve of the low back to help relieve back pain.
+You may even want to use a rolled up towel in the small of your back to increase the natural curve of the low back to help relieve back back pain as a result. pain.

 Take a break from sitting.